Laurysialm/Laurysialm/README.md

 I'm graduate in systems development analysis at Estácio Juiz de Fora University Center.

-I discovered my passion for technology 2 years ago, currently I'm a trainee in a multinational company that works with legal software.
+I discovered my passion for technology 2 years ago, i work as a quality analyst in a multinational company that works with legal software.
 I constantly update myself about new languages in the technology market, updating myself in language courses that I have already studied/worked in.

 I have been an athlete since I was 15 years old, I have always practiced team sports, so sports have taught me to have good communication skills and to know how to work in a team.